drwhut/tabletop_club_godot_module/README.md

-# open_tabletop_godot_module
+# Tabletop Club Godot Module
- A Godot Engine module allowing OpenTabletop to perform functions that are not usually available with the vanilla Godot.
+ A Godot Engine module allowing Tabletop Club to perform functions that are not usually available with the vanilla Godot.